docker-library/docs/httpd/content.md

 $ docker run -dit --name my-apache-app -p 8080:80 -v "$PWD":/usr/local/apache2/htdocs/ httpd:2.4
 ```

-Please be aware that exposing a port may require root priviliges on your host, depanding your configuration.

 ### Configuration

 To customize the configuration of the httpd server, just `COPY` your custom configuration in as `/usr/local/apache2/conf/httpd.conf`.